brunodifranco/project-outleto-clustering/README.md

 - <b> Model Evaluation</b>: Evaluating the model by using Silhouette Score and Silhouette Visualization.

 - <b>Cluster Exploratory Data Analysis</b>: Exploring the clusters to obtain business experience and to find useful business insights.
 In addition to that, this step also helped building the business report.
-The top business insights found are available at <a href="https://github.com/brunodifranco/project-insuricare-ranking#5-top-business-insights"> Section 5</a>.
+The top business insights found are available in <a href="https://github.com/brunodifranco/project-insuricare-ranking#5-top-business-insights"> Section 5</a>.

 - <p align="justify"> <b>Final Report and Deployment </b>: Providing a business report regarding the clusters, containing a list of customers that will participate in Insiders, as well as answering those previous questions.
-This is the project's <b>Data Science Product</b> and it was deployed in a <a href="https://www.metabase.com/">Metabase</a> application, so that it could be acessed from anywhere.
+This is the project's <b>Data Science Product</b> and it was deployed in a <a href="https://www.metabase.com/">Metabase</a> application, so that it could be accessed from anywhere.
 More information in <a href="https://github.com/brunodifranco/project-insuricare-ranking#7-business-and-financial-results"> Section 7</a>.</p>

 ## 4.2.
 Tools and techniques used:
 - [Python 3.10.8](https://www.python.org/downloads/release/python-3108/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/), [Sklearn](https://scikit-learn.org/stable/), [SciPy](https://scipy.org/) and [Pandas Profiling](https://pypi.org/project/pandas-profiling/).